mramdass/re-engineered_Quant-Based_Tool/README.md

 # LAST
+This tool can be used to achieve likelihood ratio for suspect(s) and/or victim(s) in a DNA mixture using probabilistic genotyping
+Probabilistic Genotyping Program Copyright (C) 2015 Munieshwar Ramdass, Nicholas J. Corpuz, Khagay Nagdimov

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 Research and develop probabilistic genotyping software in forensic DNA testing and casework.
 Devise a method for detecting the false positive rate for any potential genotype to a complex DNA mixture.
 Logic implemented in C++.
 GUI implemented in R. Made to replicate OCME's Forensic Statistical Tool (FST).